patience4711/read-APSystems-YC600-QS1-DS3/README.md

 # read APS inverters
-This project is for reading APS Systems inverters.
+The purpose of this project is to read data via Zigbee from APS Systems inverters.
 The program can pair and poll YC600 QS1 and DS3 inverters, up to 9 pieces.
-The read values are displayed on a web page and sent via mosquitto in a Json format.
+The read values are displayed on a web page and sent via mosquitto in a user-defined Json format.
 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages.<br>
 See the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a> for information on building it, the working, etc.

 See it in action on [YouTube](https://youtu.be/WKFVQ6d8KhQ)

 This program runs on different platforms, there is [ESP32-ECU](https://github.com/patience4711/ESP32-read-APS-inverters) and [RPI-ECU](https://github.com/patience4711/RPI-APS-inverters) that runs on a Raspberry (Zero).
 Each have its advantages over the others.
-If you have many inverters you are probably better off with the raspberry implementation.
+If you have many inverters you are probably better off with the ESP32 or Raspberry implementation.

 ## compile this sketch
 You can use the provided binary but if you must compile it yourself: Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
 The ota updates won't work with other versons.